xiongrxchn/IntelBri.github.io/index.md

 ## 1 Introduction

-Road potholes are a common defects for ageing civil infrastrutures around the world.
+Road potholes are common defects for aging civil infrastrutures around the world.
 For example, in 2017, more than half a million potholes have been reported to local departments in the UK [1].
 The massive amounts of road potholes require additional maintenance capital for the traffic department.
 Edmonton in Canada spent $4.8 million on repairing 450,000 potholes in 2015 [2].
-The bad road conditions also pose uncomfort and even hazards to vehicle drivers or commuters,  especially under high speed or low visibility conditions.
-For instance, approximately 1,100 people died due to the serious traffic accidents caused by road potholes in India [3].
+The bad road conditions also pose discomfort and even hazards to vehicle drivers or commuters, especially under high speed or low visibility conditions.
+For instance, approximately 1,100 people died due to serious traffic accidents caused by road potholes in India [3].
 This project designs and implements a mobile Raspberry Pi system called Patrolman for road pothole inspection.

 ![](Images/background.png)